-Autoimmune Migraine: Migraine affects 35 million Americans, most of whom are women.
-Migraine is preceded or accompanied by a sensory warning signs called a (aura), such as flashes of light, blind spots, smell or tingling in your arm or leg.
-A migraine headache can follow with signs and symptoms, such as nausea, vomiting and sensitivity to light and sound.
+Autoimmune Migraine: Migraine as a disease affects approximately 35 million Americans, most of whom are women, with up to 38 million Americans having Migraine.
+These painful headaches are preceded or accompanied by a sensory warning signs called a (aura), such as flashes of light, blind spots, smell or tingling in your arm or leg.
+A migraine headache then can follow with signs and symptoms, such as nausea, vomiting and sensitivity to light and sound.
 Migraine pain is usually throbbing and can last for hours or even days.

 Inflammatory markers go up rapidly in an attack of Migraines, CRP is elevated, the spinal fluid protein becomes elevated and more white cells are seen in the spinal fluid during a migraine attack.
 Migraine and epileptic seizure disorders are interrelated and like other autoimmune diseases migraines happen more in women.
-There may be associated epilepsy with migraine.
+We have already associated epilepsy with autoimmune-inflammation and so is migraine.
+Migraine has been treated with anti-inflammatory medication, refractory individuals with migraine respond to prednisone.
 Migraine often comes in remissions and relapses just like autoimmune disease.
 Migraine is associated with women just like autoimmune disorders.
 Some women with Takayasu-disease "pulseless disease" and Lupus present with migraine, as their first symptom.
 Following anti-inflammatory treatment their migraine attacks usually resolve.
-Many patients with lupus present with migraines have anti-phospholipids antibodies and at times the migraine will only respond to steroids or cyclophosphamide.
+Many individuals with lupus present with migraines secondary to severe vasospasm.
+These individuals have anti-phospholipids antibodies and at times the migraine will only respond to steroids or cyclophosphamide.
 MRI scans obtained during a migraine have shown dramatic thickening of brain folds called (gyral) with enhancement which suggests inflammation.
+In individuals who do not respond to usual migraine treatment one needs to look for inflammation as a cause.

-General symptoms of Migraine:
+General symptoms:

-- One sided throbbing head pain which worsens with physical movement. - Nausea, Vomiting - Twisted shining lines in front of the eye sometimes without a headache. - Weakness or numbness in a hand or leg - Sensitivity to light (Photosensitive headaches respond to magnesium) - Sensitivity to sound, smell, and light, (patients prefers a dark room)
+- Throbbing head pain which worsens with physical movement, usually one-sided - Nausea, Vomiting - Twisted shining lines in front of the eye sometimes without a headache. - Weakness or numbness in a hand or leg - Sensitivity to light (Photosensitive headaches respond to magnesium) - Sensitivity to sound and smell